pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 # Conclusion

+To sum up...

+* Both DOIs and HTTP URIs are names that can be used to identify objects.
+Technically, there is nothing special about a DOI over a URI.
+* Both DOIs and HTTP URIs currently rely on DNS to resolve objects, but could use any other type of resolution mechanism if desired.
+Neither depends on any underlying infrastructure or technology (HTTP URIs do not depend on HTTP).
+* The DOI system was designed with centralization in mind, and with an explicit barrier to participation.
+The DNS was designed to distribute authority and control.
+* In current practice, DOIs are resolved locally in a centralized way, and then delegate to DNS to do the actual global HTTP resolution.
+This is redundant infrastructure and just adds another layer of links to maintain and keep from breaking.
+* We need an effective and robust mechanism to manage research dependencies, because it is possible to resolve any type of object locally, in a distributed way.
+* We need institutions and publishers to act in a supporting, not controlling manner.

 The DOI system was made for a perfect world that is closed and centrally managed.
 It was made at a time when the idea of a World Wide Web was a bit more unstable.
 It was made at a time when web archiving wasn't even a thing, let